DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/premis/index.md

 ## 5.4.
 Use of PREMIS
-The CS IP recommends and advocates the use of the PREservation Metadata Implementation Strategies (PREMIS, information available at <http://www.loc.gov/standards/premis/>) metadata standard for recording preservation and technical metadata about digital objects contained within CS IP Information Packages.
-The CS IP implements version 3.0 of the PREMIS Data Dictionary.
+The CSIP recommends and advocates the use of the PREservation Metadata Implementation Strategies (PREMIS, information available at <http://www.loc.gov/standards/premis/>) metadata standard for recording preservation and technical metadata about digital objects contained within CSIP Information Packages.
+The CSIP implements version 3.0 of the PREMIS Data Dictionary.
 Note that use of PREMIS is not mandatory.

 We strongly recommend keeping PREMIS metadata in discrete PREMIS XML files inside the IP.
 The PREMIS metadata can be included in the IP in separate files, and there is no convention regarding the naming and numbering of the PREMIS files.
 Implementations can choose to either store all preservation metadata in a single PREMIS file or split them into multiple files.
 The only requirement in this case is that all PREMIS files must be listed in the appropriate METS file, i.e. root PREMIS files from the root METS file and representation PREMIS files from the representation METS files, and referenced in the METS file(s) using the mdRef attributes and elements.

-Therefore, the main recommendation of the CS IP is that preservation metadata are included in the information package in PREMIS format.
-Although this is not mandatory, all tools claiming to be able to validate CS IP compliant Information Packages must also be able to validate PREMIS metadata once it exists within the package.
+Therefore, the main recommendation of the CSIP is that preservation metadata are included in the information package in PREMIS format.
+Although this is not mandatory, all tools claiming to be able to validate CSIP compliant Information Packages must also be able to validate PREMIS metadata once it exists within the package.
 The two high level requirements for use of PREMIS in Common Specification IPs are that:

 - All preservation metadata is created according to official PREMIS guidelines;

 - All PREMIS metadata is referenced from the amdSec/digiprovMD element of the appropriate METS file.

-Further, to enhance the interoperability scope of the CS IP and to strengthen management of IPs in an archive, this specification imposes additional requirements with regard to use of PREMIS for describing Information Packages.
-The principles adopted in the CS IP for deciding the additional PREMIS semantic units required are:
+Further, to enhance the interoperability scope of the CSIP and to strengthen management of IPs in an archive, this specification imposes additional requirements with regard to use of PREMIS for describing Information Packages.
+The principles adopted in the CSIP for deciding the additional PREMIS semantic units required are:

 - PREMIS should be used to record detailed technical metadata;